HMS Donegal (1798): In the Mediterranean and Atlantic

-By 1805 Donegal was still off Cadiz, under the command of Captain Pulteney Malcolm.
+By 1805 Donegal was still off Cádiz, under the command of Captain Pulteney Malcolm.
 She then accompanied Vice-admiral Nelson in his pursuit of the combined fleets across the Atlantic to the West Indies and back.
 She was not present at Trafalgar, but was able, on 23 October, to capture the partially dismasted Spanish first rate which had escaped Trafalgar, but had been ordered to sea again to attempt to recapture some of the British prizes.